Heidiepa/h6-Upside-Down-Iceberg/README.md

 ### b) Browse TOR network.
 Find, take screenshots and comment
-* search engine for onion site: Is DuckDuckGo which is more secure version of Google Chrome
+* search engine for onion site: Is DuckDuckGo which is more secure version of Google Chrome.
+DuckDuckGo does not track its users nor does it store any data about user searches.
 ![image](https://github.com/user-attachments/assets/78d7cad1-3922-478b-89cc-9ee31d400f78)

 human rights or civil rights organization: DuckduckGo hides the search query